codeFi/XcodeLogger/README.md

 > NOTE: you can't link a scheme with `XLOGGER_TYPE_NSLOG_REPLACEMENT` or `XLOGGER_TYPE_DEBUG_DEVELOPMENT` because of their intended purposes.
 Doing so, will raise an exception.

 ###<a name="filters"></a>`Log Filters`
-You can filter single or multiple log levels per class (implementation file).
+You can filter single or multiple log levels per class (implementation file) or globally.

 You have two options: either use a method and set the implementation file name manually or you can use a convenience macro that greatly simplifies the whole process.